ppaszend/weather-forecast/README.md

 - Loading spinner 👍
 - Weather conditions should be taken from API (now its from first hour in day) 👍
 - Changing location with search for city (https://open-meteo.com/en/docs/geocoding-api)
+  - Improve layout 👍
+  - Debouncing when typing city 👍
+  - City should be in query 👍
 - Chart for temperature

 # Todo features: